AlchemistSimulator/SAPERE-incarnation-tutorial/README.md

 Alchemist requires a working installation of the Java Development Kit 11 or newer to run.
 We do recommend either OpenJDK or OpenJ9 from [AdoptOpenJDK](https://adoptopenjdk.net/).
 Several architectures, operating systems, and JDK versions are tested for compatibility.
-You can access the list of supported configurations by accessing [the latest build on the continuous integration](https://travis-ci.org/DanySK/Course-Simulation-Basics/builds).

 ## Lanching simulations